Editing Machine-Generated Texts

 Long story short: This e-learning company ended up paying repeatedly for the same service and wasting a large chunk of money.

 Let’s do the math for illustration.
 Assume a typical course on the platform has 10,000 words, and the translators all charge $50 per hour.
-Considering the throughputs desired by this client, we get the following effort required:
+Considering the average throughputs desired by this client, we get the following hours:

 – 1st round: 5 hours (2,000 words/hr)